CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 #### Delete

 At times, tasks or reminders might become redundant.
 For example, a scheduled meeting might be cancelled due to unforeseen circumstances.
 The fuzzy searching mechanism for `delete` differs from what we have seen so far because it searches for both tasks as well as reminders.
-Deleting a task will remove all reminders associated with it, while deleting a reminder will not affect its task.
+Deleting a task will remove all its reminders, while deleting a reminder will not affect its task.

 *Format:*